Program Director: Peter Tang, MD, MPH, FAOA

 The fellowship provides experience in common and complex acquired and degenerative disorders.
 Our multidisciplinary team of surgeons and therapists have extensive experience treating an array of problems including nerve compression and injury, arthritic disease (degenerative and rheumatoid), sports injuries, and other routine upper extremity conditions.
 There is comprehensive experience in wrist, elbow, and shoulder arthroscopy and arthroplasty making it a true upper extremity fellowship.

 Fellows learn in a collegial environment with a focus on resident and fellow education.
 The year is divided into one month blocks and fellows are evaluated every three months.
 Each of the surgeons cover the entire upper extremity from shoulder to fingertip.
-Fellows will work with the following attending surgeons: Dr. Edward Birdsong, Dr. Brad Palmer, Dr. Colin Brabender, Dr. Steven Regal and Dr. Peter Tang.
+Fellows will work with the following attending surgeons: Dr. Edward Birdsong, Dr. Brad Palmer, Dr. Robert Brabender, Dr. Steven Regal and Dr. Peter Tang.
 The pediatric experience consists of a four week rotation at Shriner’s Hospital of Philadelphia with Dr. Scott Kozin and Dr. Dan Zlotolow.